scidesign/designbook/docs/07-anova.md

 ## F-statistic: 2.743 on 3 and 391 DF,  p-value: 0.04294
 ```

 (d)  Obtain the parameter estimates using the Helmert contrast.
 In R this can be done using the `contr.helmert(4)` function.
 Explictly state the dummy variables.
 Define the underlying statistical model in terms of dummy variables.
 Interpret the parameter estimates.
 Verify the parameter estimates using the table of means that you obtained in part (a).
-(Hand in your R code and output)

 The Helmert contrast is: